3F/TmVTweaks/README.md

 ![bugscreen.gif](https://raw.githubusercontent.com/3F/TmVTweaks/master/doc/img/bugscreen.gif)

-The reason of bug:
+The reason of this bug is also trivial:

 ![bugscreen_reason.png](https://raw.githubusercontent.com/3F/TmVTweaks/master/doc/img/bugscreen_reason.png)

 Of course I reported about 2 critical (for me) bugs above, before starting of this fixes !
-But no action...
+But no reaction...

 `My request is here - 16.03.2016 - Ticket ID: 2404963`